-We tapped three professional makeup artists for some of their top picks for oily skin — and the formulas they're sharing are killer, no matter your budget or coverage needs.
-Ahead, a dozen drugstore and prestige finds that will make your makeup flawless all summer long.
+R29 beauty members to share their top picks for oily skin — and the formulas they're sharing are killer, no matter your budget or coverage needs.
+Ahead, a slew of drugstore and prestige finds that will make your makeup flawless all summer long.

-Makeup Artist: Molly R. Stern Clients: Mindy Kaling, Cara Delevingne, Reese Witherspoon Drugstore foundation doesn't have the best reputation when it comes to expansive, inclusive shade ranges.
+Drugstore foundation doesn't have the best reputation when it comes to expansive, inclusive shade ranges.
 In fact, a lot are pretty limited.
-This line, however, is different — it comes in 25 shades — and Stern says this is good for someone who needs coverage but doesn't want to feel like they have a mask.
-NYX Matte But Not Flat Foundation, $7.50, available at Ulta Beauty.
+This line, however, is different — it comes in 25 shades — and makeup artist

 This one is a bit of a splurge, we admit, but Stern loves it for her clients with oil-prone complexions.
 The gel formula ensures breathable coverage